-Perfect for an Indian summer day: making your own blueprints.
+Perfect for a summer day: making your own blueprints.
 No need for a darkroom, all you need is some chemicals and sunlight.

-You might have seen images on Instagram or Pinterest: blue and white images of ferns, algae and other botanical subjects by Anna Atkins (1799-1871), the first female photographer.
-The Dutch Rijks Museum recently purchased a botanical photo book with her seaweed images.
 Cyanotype prints can be made at home, with a little patience.
-The basic idea is to turn water color paper into photo paper: you’re making it sensitive to UV-light.
-When the sun shines on the treated paper, the typical cyanblue color is created.
+The basic idea is to make paper or fabric sensitive to UV-light.
+When the sun shines on the treated paper, the magic starts.
+By developing the print in water the typical cyanblue color is created.
 On spots where you’ve put plants, flowers or other silhouettes, the paper remains white.

 This is what you’ll need:

 The cyanotype is made up of two simple solutions.
-Each are mixed with water separately and then blended together in equal parts.
+Each is mixed with water separately and then blended together in equal parts.